 Benefits of Converting to a Gas Fireplace

-Many homeowners don’t realize converting their fireplace is an option due to misunderstanding the benefits or overestimating the cost and difficulty of a conversion.
+Many homeowners don’t realize that converting their fireplace is an option because they misunderstand the benefits or overestimate the cost and difficulty of converting.

 Some of the advantages of converting to gas include:

-- More convenient and efficient than wood fireplaces
+- They’re more convenient and efficient than wood fireplaces.

-- No need for matches, lighters, starters, or kindling
+- There’s no need for matches, lighters, starters or kindling.

-- Remote or voice activation, deactivation, and control
+- Remote or voice activation, deactivation and control are possible.

 What Are Your Gas Fireplace Options?